-Vehicle Fire on I-55 (northbound) near LaPlace causes slowdown
+Vehicle fire on I-55 (northbound) near LaPlace causes slowdown

 Latest Weather Blog

-Vehicle Fire on I-55 (northbound) near LaPlace causes slowdown
+Vehicle fire on I-55 (northbound) near LaPlace causes slowdown

 ST. JOHN THE BAPTIST - A vehicle Fire on I-55 northbound between LaPlace and Ruddock has one lane blocked.